Cranbourne meteorite: Discovery by Europeans

-Of the 13 fragments that have so far been found, the largest mass, the Bruce Meteorite (Cranbourne 1), was found on the land of a cattle grazier by the name of McKay.
-It is believed he had known about the mass since he moved into the area, now Devon Meadows, in 1836.
-McKay told of how years previously, natives of the Bunurong aboriginal tribe used to "dance around the meteorite, beating their stone tomahawks against it, and apparently much pleased with the metallic sound thus produced".
-A fragment of the Bruce Meteorite, that had been made into a horse shoe had been displayed at an exhibition in Melbourne in 1854, but at that time its meteoric origins were not known.

-Both Cranbourne 1 and 2 were first recognized as meteoric in 1860 when the Melbourne Town Clerk, Edmund Gerald FitzGibbon, an amateur geologist, visited the sites of both the Bruce and Abel fragments.
-Then in 1861, renowned German meteorologist Georg von Neumayer and some other scientists visited the sites and performed scientific experiments on them, thus confirming their meteoric origin.
+Colonists at the time thought that there must be a seam of iron underneath the earth, and tried digging to uncover the mineral, realising that it must have other origins when none was found.
+Both Cranbourne 1 and 2 were first recognised as meteoric in 1860 when the Melbourne Town Clerk, Edmund Gerald FitzGibbon, an amateur geologist, visited the sites of both the Bruce and Abel fragments.
+Then in 1861, renowned German meteorologist Georg von Neumayer and some other scientists visited the sites and performed scientific experiments on them, thus confirming their meteoric origin. at the time of discovery it was the largest known meteorite in the world.

 Cranbourne 1, the Bruce Meteorite, was purchased by a neighbour of McKay, on whose land it had fallen, named James Bruce.
 Bruce wished to donate it to the British Museum, and so arranged with Ferdinand von Mueller to have it transported to The University of Melbourne to have it exhibited before its long journey to London.
 While it was being held here, petitions were made by members of Melbourne's Royal Society of Victoria to have it retained in the colony.
 Eventually it was agreed to have it sent to the British Museum in exchange for the Abel Meteorite, which had been sent to England in 1861.
-In 1865, the Bruce meteorite arrived in the British Museum; it can currently be found on public display in the Natural History Museum in London.
+In 1865, the Bruce meteorite arrived in the British Museum, which later became the Natural History Museum in London.
+However, as of 2026, it is not on display in the museum.

 Cranbourne 2, the Abel Meteorite, was found on land belonging to a Mr Lineham.
 It was purchased by a Ballarat mineralogist named August Theodore Abel, who had accompanied Von Neuymayer to the sites in 1861.
-The same year, Abel sold the fragment to the British Museum in London for 300 pounds, before it was returned to the National History Museum in Melbourne in 1865.
-It is now currently on display in the Melbourne Museum.
+The same year, Abel sold the fragment to the British Museum in London for 300 pounds, before it was returned to the National Museum of Victoria (now Melbourne Museum) in Melbourne in 1865.
+As of 2026 Cranbourne 2, which weighs 1525 kg, is held by Museums Victoria.

-Cranbourne 3 was found in 1860.
-It had been found by a farmhand around 1857 and used as an andiron.
-It was later lost in shipping.
+Cranbourne 3 was first been found by a farmhand around 1857 and used as an andiron (also known as a hob - used in a wood-fired stove).
+Estimated to weigh around 6.8 kg in total originally, it was broken by the farmer using it, and by the time its real composition was uncovered in 1860, only a 3.2 kg fragment was left, the rest having been thrown away.
+When this piece was sent off for analysis, it was lost in transit, and never recovered.

+A total of nine more fragments were discovered between 1876 and 1928.

+Cranbourne 9, aka the Beaconsfield iron or meteorite, was found in 1876 around 3 km east of the Beaconsfield Railway Station.
+It weighed 74.9 kg.
+It was sold to a German mineral dealer who cut it into pieces and sold them off.